chef-boneyard/chef-web-docs-2016/includes_dsl_recipe/includes_dsl_recipe_method_control_matcher_directory.rst

 ..
 The contents of this file are included in multiple topics.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

 Matchers are available for files and directories.
 Use this matcher to define audits for directories that test if the directory exists, is mounted, and linked to.
+The directory matcher uses the same matching syntax (``expect(file("foo"))`` as the file matcher.
 The following matchers are available for directories:

 .. list-table::
    :widths: 60 420